 This site is an unusual literary form.
 It is not a blog site, but a collection of essays which will eventually cover all or most of kidney stone disease.
 The essays are linked, and in perpetual evolution.
 Each one is longer and deeper than what I would have written on the specific topic in a standard book or review article.
-Being unusual it is an experiment, and like all experiments designed to produce an answer concerning its hypothesis.

 I have gathered here some articles bearing on science in general, and using kidney stones as a special instance.

 They are the philosophical basis for the site, and also a key to how many of the articles are composed.

 I know few people read these, and understand why.
 But for those few I am happy.